-Mälardalen University is offering fully-funded master scholarships for the academic year 2018-2019.
-These scholarships are open to international students and cover 100% of the tuition fee of the programme.
+Mälardalen University is offering fully-funded Master Awards for the academic year 2018-2019.
+These opportunities are open to international students and cover 100% of the tuition fee of the programme.

-The scholarship is aimed at especially qualified students coming from countries outside of EU/EEA/Switzerland and who are required to pay tuition fees.
+The grant is aimed at especially qualified students coming from countries outside of EU/EEA/Switzerland and who are required to pay tuition fees.

 Mälardalen University (abbreviated MDH) is one of Sweden’s large institutes of higher education.
 The University has over 14,000 students studying our 52 programmes and 1,000 courses, and almost 900 faculty and staff.
 MDH is characterized by close partnerships with businesses and the public sector in the region, making their University attractive to students – and students attractive on the labour market.

 International master’s programmes are taught in English in Sweden.
 Applicants must demonstrate proficiency in English in order to meet the entry requirements.

 Course Level: The studentships are available for pursuing masters programme.